NixOS/nixpkgs/doc/builders/testers.chapter.md

 Type: `(a@{ name, ... } -> Derivation) -> a -> Derivation`

-Normally, fixed output derivations can and should be cached by their output hash only, but for testing we want to re-fetch everytime the fetcher changes.
+Normally, fixed output derivations can and should be cached by their output hash only, but for testing we want to re-fetch every time the fetcher changes.

 Changes to the fetcher become apparent in the drvPath, which is a hash of how to fetch, rather than a fixed store path.